LTU-Actor/AdapParameter/README.md

 This will create the subdirectory `./build_ws` with a syslink to `./package`, then call `catkin_make` inside this directory.
 If the `-r, --run` argument is given, it will automatically run `roslaunch` on the file in `./package/launch/`.
-It will automatically append the `.launch` suffix.
+It will automatically append the `.launch` suffix if it is not already supplied.

 ## Other Docs